yeastrc/limelight-export-blib-service/README.md

 follow these directions.

 1. Pull this repository to your local system: `git clone https://github.com/yeastrc/limelight-export-blib-service.git`
 2. Copy `env-example` to `.env` (`cp env-example .env`).
+3. Edit `.env` and set the requested variables for your local system.
 See below for the list of items to configure.
-3. Edit `.env` and set the requested variables for your local system
 4. Bring up the service with `docker-compose up --detach --build`

 ### Items in `.env` to Configure